Standard Essential Patents are on the Rise, as is Litigation

 SEPs Moving Forward

-IPRs will continue to play a critical role in the prevalence and impact of SEPs.
+IPRs will continue to play a critical role in SEP assertion efforts.
 The PTAB has become well-versed in dealing with SEP challenges, and in comparison to district court judges and juries, PTAB judges are generally more receptive to complex technical positions and unpatentability arguments.
-Thus stakeholders will benefit from incorporating PTAB strategy into their overall litigation plans.
+Thus, stakeholders will benefit from incorporating PTAB strategy into their overall SEP assertion strategy.

-11. A Docket Navigator search of motion success indicated petitions against non-SEP patents have a 65% institution rate and petitions against SEPs have a 57% institution rate.
+13. A Docket Navigator search of motion success indicated petitions against non-SEP electronics patents have a 66% institution rate and petitions against electronics-based SEPs have a 59% institution rate.